momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 ---
 sidebar_position: 4
 sidebar_label: Sorted sets
-title: Sorted set API reference
+title: Sorted set collections API reference
 description: Learn how to interact with the API for sorted set collection data types in Momento Serverless Cache.
 slug: /develop/api-reference/collections/sortedsets
 ---

-# Sorted sets collection data types
+# Sorted set collections
 A sorted set in Momento Serverless Cache is a collection of unique elements with a value (string) and score (signed double 64-bit float) pair.
-The elements in the item are ordered by score value.
+The elements in the item are ordered by the score's value.

 ## Sorted set methods